yealee925/Brute-Force-Lab/README.md

 1. Begin the terminal and scan the top 1000 ports on the target's IP address (10.10.59.245) using the **nmap** command

    ![image](https://github.com/user-attachments/assets/5f7c6e90-0639-4ed8-b1e1-8ba9d2b4f67b)
-   - The scan reveals that the FTP port is open and an "Anonymous" login is allowed, so no password is necessary to enter the FTP server
+   - The scan reveals the FTP port is open and an "Anonymous" login is allowed, so no password is necessary to enter the FTP server
 3. Connect to the port by inputting the **ftp** command and the target's IP address
 4. Use the login name **anonymous** and clicking enter when prompted for a password to sucessfully login to the FTP server